Spectere/Wadinator/README.md

 unexpected results.
 While some of these have been worked around, it's possible that more may crop up as the sample size increases.
 If you run into something like this, please open a GitHub issue and let us know!

+The Wadinator makes no attempt to detect Heretic (or other) WAD files.
+A command line parameter must be specified in order for it to handle these gracefully.
+Autodetection support may be provided at a future date.

 ## Contributions